 A server’s livelihood relies on satisfied customers who tip well.
 Despite a hourly average of $12.50, it still only adds up to $26,000 per year.
 For this reason, the ability to keep cool under pressure is a critical skill to learn while working in the restaurant industry.

 Restaurant owners can help keep servers stay out of the weeds by providing them with tools that make their job easier.
-Mad Mobile’s integrated restaurant POS is just a start to maximizing operations with table, team, and menu management.
+CAKE’s integrated restaurant POS is just a start to maximizing operations with table, team, and menu management.

 If you add more mobile solutions like tableside ordering, QR code order and pay, and a streamlined online ordering and curbside pickup, your servers will be able to turn tables faster with more accurate orders.